GSA’s Annual Awards

 - The Student Leader of the Year Award, awarded to the nominated graduate student who has worked closely with GSA to make a positive impact on behalf of the graduate student community.

-- The Outstanding Contribution to a Non-Parkville Campus Award, awarded to the nominated graduate student who has made the strongest and most sustained contribution to one of the University of Melbourne’s non-Parkville campuses.
+- The Broader Campuses Leader Award, awarded to the nominated graduate student who has made the strongest and most sustained contribution to one of the University of Melbourne campuses other than Parkville.

-Award winners each received a framed certificate.
+Award winners each receive a framed certificate.
 Additionally:

-- the winning Grad Group won a $1,000 special grant to run an event or activity of their choosing.
+- The winning Grad Group wins $1,000 of funding to put toward an event or activity of their choosing.

 - Nominees must be currently enrolled graduate students at the University of Melbourne.